By: Ryan Litwiller on July 28th, 2021

 And it’s true, humidity can be bad, but only at either extreme.

-So if moderate humidity is fine, what should the humidity be in my house?
+So if moderate humidity is fine, you're probably wondering "what should the humidity be in my house?"

 As temperatures drop, though, the ideal indoor humidity in Michigan homes should too, experts say.